leorickli/wordpress-aws/15 - Creating a HTTPS Listener for the Application Load Balancer.md

-## Creating an HTTPS Listener for the Application Load Balancer
+## Creating a HTTPS Listener for the Application Load Balancer

-In this section, we will create an HTTPS listener for our ALB to secure our website.
+In this section, we will create a HTTPS listener for our ALB to secure our website.
 We already created an HTTP listener but now we will create one with the extra SSL/TLS (Secure Sockets Layer/Transport Layer Security) encryption.

 ### Creating the HTTPS Listener